 - Take showers together every morning or night.
 Since our wedding, my husband and I have taken showers together every night.
 My husband jokes that we need to “save water,” but in reality, we shower together because it is hard to be upset with someone you know you are going to be showering with later.
 Showering together is an intimate time that can focus on other things besides genital touching.
 You can do simple tasks like wash each other's bodies or comb each other's hair and experience intimacy and connection.

 - Take a bubble bath together.
-Sadly, we do not have a tub big enough to fit us, but if you have a big tub, take a bubble bath together.
+Sadly, we do not have a tub big enough to fit us both.
+If you have a big tub, take a bubble bath together.
 You know those candles you keep for when the power goes out?
-Pull them out and light them up around the bathroom, and have a romantic sexual experience!
+Pull them out. light them up around the bathroom, and have a romantic sexual experience!

 - Spend more time kissing.
 Remember when you were dating and a simple kissing session could cause passion to explode?
 Now that you’re married and can have sex, refresh your memory and body with the power of kissing.

 - Invest more time on foreplay.
 Too often couples skip the foreplay and go straight to intercourse.
 Use the extra time at home to experiment with touch.
-You can invest in the whole sexual experience by spending time rubbing one another's bodies.
+You can invest in the whole sexual experience by spending time rubbing each other's bodies.

 - Create a romantic sex playlist.
 My husband and I created a playlist filled with music that reminds us of our love.
 They include our first dance song, songs we have inside jokes about, and other songs about love.
 Playing the music throughout our home gets us in the mood.